Grain Bridge: Construction

+Specifications and features of the bridge

 The bridge is 36 m long and 3.8 m wide.
 It is paved with tonalite plates.
 In its central part its walking surface widens and a lookout platform with banks has been placed there.
 In the center of the bridge a plaque has been placed with the inscription "Grain Bridge.
 Built during the mayorship of Zoran Janković.
 Architect Boris Podrecca.
 Gifted to the city and its people by Jože Anderlič.
 August 2010."